token-metrics/plugin-tokenmetrics/README.md

       TOKENMETRICS_API_KEY: process.env.TOKENMETRICS_API_KEY, // 🔑 This loads from .env
     }
   },
-  system: "You are a crypto analysis assistant with access to real-time TokenMetrics data.",
+  system: "You are a crypto analysis assistant with access to real-time Token Metrics data.",
   // ... rest of your character config
 };
 ```